colinbate/svelte-ts-tailwind-template/README.md

 > Default dev port is now `8080`
 # Svelte + TS + Tailwind 3.0 app

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/colinbate/svelte-ts-tailwind-template and is based on the official Svelte template with TypeScript pre-enabled and Tailwind CSS configured.
-Uses Tailwind CSS 3.0, which now uses the JIT compiler by default.
+Uses Tailwind CSS 3.2, which now uses the JIT compiler by default.

 > Note that this isn't a SvelteKit app, this is a vanilla Svelte template with the above mentioned technologies pre-installed.
+Now that SvelteKit is past 1.0, it is an option you may want to consider for any larger apps.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):